Goto Chapter: Top 1 2 3 Ind

 Returns: a record.

-The function calls the Julia function juliafunc with arguments in the GAP list arguments, and returns a record with the components ok and value.
+The function calls the Julia function juliafunc with ordinary arguments in the GAP list arguments and optionally with keyword arguments given by the component names (keys) and values of the GAP record kwargs, and returns a record with the components ok and value.
 If no error occurred then ok has the value true, and value is the value returned by juliafunc.
 If an error occurred then ok has the value false, and value is the error message as a GAP string.

 gap> fun:= Julia.sqrt;;